 Carreras is controlled by a FIERA controller.
-We have opted not to offer any possibility of changing the CCD readout characteristics, i.e., windowing, variable read-out speed and binning are not possible for the user.
+We have opted not to offer any possibility of changing the windowing or binning.
+However, since P86 two readout speeds have offered, the fast mode (625-KHz) available only in visitor mode.
 Note that on-chip binning would undersample some regions of the spectra also in MEDUSA mode.